C-Collamar/datasync-s3-transfer/readme.md

      // source aws account id, where your source bucket is in
      srcDataSyncPrincipal: '123456789012',

-     // source iam role, with access to the source and destination buckets (see docs to set permissions)
+     // source iam role, with access to the source and destination buckets (see notes on permissions)
      srcDataSyncRole: 'arn:aws:iam::123456789012:role/MyExistingRole',

      // source cloudwatch log group, where datasync will record logs into